 An electrical system is complex and confusing for the average Joe.
 An untrained individual might believe that a neutral wire has zero voltage, but if the neutral wire is exposed to a fault, he or she can receive a shock.
 Regardless of wire color, you should treat all electrical wires as dangerous and if you don’t have the necessary training, you should seek help from a qualified electrician.

 If you’re wondering why a neutral wire might spark, there are a few reasons.
 When a circuit is overloaded with too much current, a neutral wire can become a potential source of electrical power.
 This is a problem that needs to be repaired as soon as possible, as leaving the problem unrepaired may cause further damage to your property.
 Listed below are some of the common reasons for a neutral wire to spark.

 When a neutral wire sparks, the voltage that enters the house increases.
-Because the voltage must be distributed to other points in the electrical system, the electrical equipment will overheat, which could cause a fire.
+The voltage must be distributed to other points in the electrical system, the electrical equipment will overheat, which could cause a fire.
 The lights may also become extremely hot, damaging the electrical system.
-And remember to keep all electrical equipment and appliances away from the bare wires.
+Remember to keep all electrical equipment and appliances away from the bare wires.
 That’s not something you want to happen!
 So, how do you prevent a neutral wire from sparking?